HDFC AMC IPO – A Quality Asset

 Fig 1 – Comparison of Asset Classes (click on image to expand)

-What are the benefits of an equity SIP?
+What are the benefits of an Equity DIP SIP?

-3. Timing the market is not necessary.
-But gains are best when markets are low.
+4. Timing the market is not necessary.
+But gains are best when markets are below all time highs.

-JainMatrix Investments launched its Large Cap Model Portfolio in Dec 2012 and its Mid & Small Cap Model Portfolio in Feb 2013.
-These two portfolios are chosen from over a 100 stocks that we have researched over the years.
-The main reason for two separate model portfolios is to offer simple investment choices, and to align with the risk appetite of investors.
+JainMatrix Investments launched its Large Cap Companies Basket in Dec 2012, the Mid & Small Cap MSC Companies Basket in Feb 2013 and the Satellite Companies Basket in its current form in Mar 2021.
+These three baskets are chosen from 120+ stocks that we have researched over the years.
+The main reason for three separate Baskets is to offer simple investment choices, and to align with the risk appetite of different investors.

-• The Large Cap Model Portfolio consists of 7 stock picks from 7 different sectors.
-The firms chosen are identified as high potential large caps with good fundamentals.
-The minimum investment period is 2 years.
-The objective is to outperform the Sensex/ Nifty by 5-10%.
+• The Large Cap LC Companies Basket consists of 7-8 stock picks from 7-8 different sectors.
+The blue chip firms chosen are high potential large caps with good fundamentals and safety.
+The investment period is 2-3 years.
+The objective is to outperform the Sensex/ Nifty every year by 2-3%.

-• The 7 stock picks from the Mid & Small Cap Model Portfolio are from 3-4 high potential sectors.
-These firms have very good growth potential irrespective of mid, small or micro size.
-The minimum investment period is 1 year.
-The objective is massive out-performance of Mid/Small cap Indices.
+• The 7 stock picks from the Mid & Small Cap MSC Companies Basket are from 4-7 high potential sectors.
+These firms have good fundamentals and high growth.
+The minimum investment period is 1-2 years.
+The objective is out-performance of Mid and Small cap Index benchmarks.

 DIP SIP and equity MF SIP compared